 Click here to read more about this healthy type of juicer.

 Twin Gear Juicers

-Another type of juicer is the twin gear type with two gears that mesh to squeeze the juice out.
+Another type is the twin gear with two gears that mesh to squeeze the juice out.
 It works great with green leafy vegetables and softer, juicier fruits, not so well with drier (wheatgrass) and harder (carrot) produce.
 The twin gear design yields the highest, most efficient production of juice but is complex and difficult to assemble for use and disassemble for cleaning.

 A unique type of juicer is the Champion Juicer.
 It looks like a single auger juicer but uses high-speed rotating stainless steel blades.
-This makes it the fastest juicer in the pack but the high-speed blades cause oxidation reducing the life of the juice.
+This makes it the fastest type in the pack but the high-speed blades cause oxidation reducing the life of the juice.
 Drink immediately after making.